Five pioneering sewage and wastewater companies

 - The strategic use of new technologies to leverage progress in terms of cost, efficiency and environmental friendliness

-There are a variety of companies who are pioneers in adapting to disruptive change (driven by growing population and urbanization and increased demand for new water resources).
+There are a variety of companies that are pioneers in adapting to disruptive change (driven by growing population and urbanization and increased demand for new water resources).
 This ‘top five’ is in no particular order, nor is it definitive, but simply a representative sample of companies whose practices are genuinely innovative.

 Suez Environment S.A.
 (France)